In today’s article, I’m going to teach you how to identify and trade order blocks.

 Order Blocks Form Due To Block Orders

 Buying and selling in forex usually means using a limit order or market order.
-But another order type exists that only banks and hedge funds can use: block orders.
+But another order type exists that only smart money (banks/hedge funds) can use: block orders.

 Block orders break a single large trading position into smaller, digestible pieces.
 Rather than execute a single huge order, causing major slippage, block orders enter multiple small positions at similar prices across a small price range.